 Sick of noshing on almonds?
 A quarter-cup serving of sunflower seeds is just over 200 calories and provides 3 grams of fiber.
 Plus, sunflower seeds make a healthy and filling addition to any diet, serving up a fair share of magnesium, a mineral that keeps blood pressure normal, maintains steady heart rhythm and helps boost lipolysis, a process by which the body releases fat from its stores.
 Try tossing them into oatmeal and salads for extra crunch.

-If you’re a chocolate addict, we’ve got some good news!
-Cocoa powder, the raw, unprocessed form of cocoa powder, is a great way combat bloat and sneak more fiber into your diet — while simultaneously quieting your chocolate cravings.
+If you're a chocolate addict, we've got some good news!
+Cocoa powder, the raw, unprocessed form of cocoa powder, is a great way combat bloat and sneak more fiber into your diet while simultaneously quieting your chocolate cravings.
 With the colder months approaching, try mixing two tablespoons of cacao powder into hot water for a healthy, filling spin on hot cocoa that packs in 4 grams of fiber.
-We like Rapunzel Organic Cocoa Powder because it hasn’t undergone alkalization, a process that strips out the health benefits of the cocoa bean.

 What if there was an easy way to flatten your belly–almost instantly–without counting calories, sweating at the gym, or trying out that new shapewear trend?
 There is: Detox water.
 Sweating away the stress and snacks of the workday is an unquestionably healthy habit, as is trying to eat well for your body.
-But pesky water weight can cling to your belly through the cleanest day of eating and the most intense workout session, and that’s where water comes in.
-It’s no secret that chugging plain H2O can be less than stimulating, but there are fun ways to make this healthy habit less of a chore.
+But pesky water weight can cling to your belly through the cleanest day of eating and the most intense workout session, and that's where fruit water comes in.
+It's no secret that chugging plain H2O can be less than stimulating, but there are fun ways to make this healthy habit less of a chore.
 Certain fruits have detoxifying properties in their flesh and peels; slice them whole into your water to reap the benefits and hit your water intake quota with an infusion of flavor.
-We rounded up some of the most delicious-looking ways to drink up and de-puff from healthy Instagrammers to inspire you to be creative with your next water bottle refill—click here for The 14 Best Detox Waters That Banish Bloat!